 Building on knowledge from previous years, students should be able to:

-Topic I: The legacy of the Renaissance, Scientific Revolution, and Enlightenment in Europe

-Supporting Question: How did developments in science, culture, and religion influence Europe during the Renaissance, Scientific Revolution, and the Enlightenment?

-Explain how changes in European thought (e.g., Renaissance humanism, the Protestant Reformation, and the Scientific Revolution) affected European society in the 16th to mid 18th centuries.

-Describe the concept of Enlightenment in European history and describe the accomplishments of major Enlightenment thinkers, including Diderot, Kant, Locke, Montesquieu, Rousseau, and Voltaire.

-Clarification statement: These standards are intended as a bridge from World History I.

-Explain how the Enlightenment contributed to the growth of democratic principles of government, an emphasis on reason and progress, and the replacement of a theocentric interpretation of the universe with a secular interpretation.

-Topic 2: The growth of nation states
+Topic I: Absolute power, political revolutions, and the growth of nation states, c.
+1700-1900

-Supporting Question: What connections exist among revolutions in different empires in this era?
+Supporting Question: What are the similarities and differences of political revolutions in this period?

 Describe the growing consolidation of political power in Europe from 1500 to 1800 as manifested in the rise of nation states ruled by monarchs.

+the Thirty Years War in central Europe (1618-1648) and the Peace of Westphalia (1648)
-the rise of the French monarchy, including the policies and influence of Louis XIV

-the Thirty Years War and the Peace of Westphalia
+the rise of the French monarchy, the policies and influence of Louis XIV (1638-1718), and the design of the Château de Versailles as a symbol of royal power

-the growing power of Russian tsars, including the attempts at Westernization by Peter the Great, the growth of serfdom, and Russia’s rise as an important force in Eastern Europe and Asia

-the rise of Prussia
+the growing power of Russian czars, including the attempts at Westernization by Peter the Great (1682-1785), the growth of serfdom, and Russia’s rise as an important force in Eastern Europe and Asia; and the rise of Prussia, Poland, and Sweden in the 17th and 18th centuries

-Poland and Sweden

-Explain why England was the main exception to the growth of absolutism in royal power in Europe.
+Explain the reasons for the Glorious Revolution in England and why England was the main exception to the growth of absolutism in royal power in Europe.

-the causes and essential events of the English Civil War and the Glorious Revolution of 1688

-the effect of the Glorious Revolution on the development of constitutional government and liberty in England, including the importance of the English Bill of Rights and how it limited the power of the monarch to act without the consent of Parliament

-Suggested Primary Source in Appendix F: The English Bill of Rights (1689)
+Clarification Statement: Students have been introduced to the topic of absolute and constitutional monarchies as forms of government in World History I.

-Analyze the various political, social, intellectual, and economic causes of the French Revolution, such as the effects of the Enlightenment, the rising influence of the middle class, the growing economic struggles of the French monarchy, and the incompetence and corruption of the monarchy and government officials.
+Analyze the various political, social, intellectual, and economic causes of the French Revolution (e.g., the influence of Enlightenment philosophy, the development of a middle class, the excesses and growing economic struggles of the French monarchy, the incompetence and corruption of the monarchy and government officials).

 Summarize the main events of the French Revolution and analyze whether the revolution achieved its desired goals.

-Clarification Statement: Teachers may choose to highlight the following events to address this standard.
+Clarification Statement: Students may use the following events to address this standard.

-the role of the Estates General and the National Assembly
+the Estates General and the National Assembly

-the storming of the Bastille on July 14, 1789

-the 1789 Declaration of the Rights of Man and the Citizen
+the storming of the Bastille on July 14, 1789 and the Declaration of the Rights of Man and Citizen

 the execution of Louis XVI in 1793

-the Terror
+Robespierre and the Reign of Terror (c.
+1793-1794)

-the rise and fall of Napoleon
+the rise and fall of Napoleon and the French Empire (1804-1815)

-the Congress of Vienna
+the Congress of Vienna (1814-1815)

-Suggested Primary Source in Appendix F: National Assembly of France, “The Declaration of the Rights of Man and Citizen” (1789)

-Compare the goals and outcomes of the French and American Revolutions and analyze the short-term and long-term impact of the French Revolution on world history.
+Compare the causes, goals, and outcomes of the American Revolution (1776-1787), the French Revolution (1789-1799), and the Haitian Revolution (1791-1804), and analyze the short-term and long-term impact of these revolutions on world history.

-Clarification Statement: Teachers may choose to highlight the following events to address this standard.
+Clarification Statement: Students may use the following events to address this standard.

-its contribution to modern nationalism and its relationship to totalitarianism
+the revolutions’ contributions to modern nationalism

-the abolition of theocratic absolutism in France

-the abolition of remaining feudal restrictions and obligations
+the abolition of theocratic absolutism and remaining feudal restrictions and obligations in France

-its support for the ideas of popular sovereignty, religious tolerance, and legal equality
+the revolutions’ support for the ideas of popular sovereignty, religious tolerance, and legal equality

-Analyze the causes and methods of the unification of both Italy and Germany and the effect that such unification had on the balance of power in 19th century Europe.
+Analyze the causes and methods of the unification of both Italy and Germany, including the respective roles of Cavour and Bismarck, and the effect that such unification had on the balance of power in 19th century Europe.